Start your weight loss journey today and you could be more than 20lbs* lighter in 3 months.

 - Total time:

-This chunky Italian soup is perfect for cooler weather and takes little effort to make—in fact, you might have most of the ingredients on hand.
+This chunky Italian soup is perfect for cooler weather and takes little effort to make.
+In fact, you probably have most of the ingredients on hand.

 1 large onion, chopped